ThomasWrobel/SwellRT_Example_CollaborativeScrollbar/README.md

 # SwellRT_Example_CollaborativeScrollbar
 A very simple example of a SwellRT client

-This is a example javascript file that shows how to use SwellRT to have collaborative, realtime sycned, javascript objects over a network.
+This is a example javascript file that shows how to use SwellRT to have collaborative, realtime synced, javascript objects over a network.
 For full details of SwellRT see;

 http://swellrt.org/